 Mobility management may be partially or fully distributed.
 In the former case only the data plane is distributed.
 Fully distributed mobility management implies that both the data plane and the control plane are distributed.
-These different approaches are described in detail in [I-D.yokota-dmm-scenario].
+Such concepts of data and control plane separation are not yet described in the IETF developed mobility protocols so far but are described in detail in [I-D.yokota-dmmscenario].
+While mobility management can be distributed, it is not necessary for other functions such as subscription management, subscription database, and network access authentication to be similarly distributed.

-A distributed mobility management scheme for future flat IP-based mobile network architecture consisting of access nodes is proposed in [Paper-Distributed.Dynamic.Mobility].
+A distributed mobility management scheme for flat IP-based mobile network architecture consisting of access nodes is proposed in [Paper-Distributed.Dynamic.Mobility].
 Its benefits over centralized mobility management are shown through simulations in [Paper-Distributed.Centralized.Mobility].
-Moreover, the (re)use and extension of existing protocols in the design of both fully distributed mobility management [Paper-Migrating.Home.Agents] [Paper-Distributed.Mobility.SAE] and partially distributed mobility management [Paper-Distributed.Mobility.PMIP] [Paper-Distributed.Mobility.MIP] have been reported in the literature.
+Moreover, the (re)use and extension of existing protocols in the design of both fully distributed mobility management [Paper-Migrating.Home.Agents] [Paper-Distributed.Mobility.SAE] and partially distributed mobility management [Paper-Distributed.Mobility.PMIP] [Paper-Distributed.
+Mobility.
+MIP] have been reported in the literature.
 Therefore, before designing new mobility management protocols for a future flat IP architecture, it is recommended to first consider whether existing mobility management protocols can be extended to serve a flat IP architecture.

-4. Requirements
+4. Problem Statement